BIBA

 Deferred GAP Insurance

-One way to get around this issue is to buy a GAP Insurance policy and deferring the start date of cover.
+One way to get around this issue is to buy a GAP Insurance policy and defer the start date of cover.

 This means you can be covered by your motor insurance 'new car replacement' cover in year one.
-You can then select a number of years of GAP cover to follow.
+You can then select several years of GAP cover to follow.

 For more information on GAP Insurance options please see our COMPLETE GAP INSURANCE GUIDE